zhenga8533/renegade-platinum-wiki/docs/mechanics/trainer_pokemon.md

 1. Trainer rosters in every area has been modified.
 They are all listed below with species and levels.
 1. Important trainers have their entire roster listed including species, levels, items, moves and natures.
-1. Natures have not been set for all Trainers - if a '?' is listed where the nature should be then it hasn't been specifically set.
+1. Natures have not been set for all Trainers - if a nature is not listed then it hasn't been specifically set.
 1. Some postgame Trainers have a * next to their name.
 This signals that you need to beat them to advance into Stark Mountain.
 1. Some trainers have a (!) next to their name.
 This means that they have further rosters via the Vs. Seeker.
 1. Some trainers have a (3) or other number next to their name.
 This means they should start using these teams once you have that number of badges.